djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 - Light Dependat Resistor (LDR)
 ---

-# THIS SKETCH IS A WORK IN PROGRESS
-Adding Methods, Messages, Patches, Twins and Desired/Reported Properties.
+Includes Direcy Methods, Cloud to Device Messages, Patches, as well as Desired/Reported Properties and Patches
-Also refactoring each into separate source file.
+Refactored each into separate source file.

 # Azure IoT Hub RPI Pico LDR with Cloud to Device Methods